cben/model-view-self-modify/README.md

   u -->|💡| code
 ```

-1. 199x Browsers popularized what user sees being a pure function of DOM.
-2. 201x React popularized DOM being pure function of your data/state ("model").
-3. Given a live coding environment where the code you edit gets _re-evaluated on every edit_,
-   we could move _all_ mutation out of the language!

-   - [ ] (TODO: to scale this [needs](https://www.joelonsoftware.com/2001/12/11/back-to-basics/) caching of intermediate results, but full re-run works for a PoC.)

-> Prior art: My attempts to google ideas like "purely functional self-modifying code" led nowhere, what with self-modifying code being shunned even in imperative circles for _being hard to reason about_ :-)
+Prior art: My attempts to google ideas like "purely functional self-modifying code" led nowhere, what with self-modifying code being shunned even in imperative circles for _being hard to reason about_ :-)
-> However, **Excel**'s surface layer is unidirectional dataflow (barring [cycles](https://youtu.be/5rg7xvTJ8SU?t=91)).
+However, **Excel**'s surface layer is unidirectional dataflow (barring [cycles](https://youtu.be/5rg7xvTJ8SU?t=91)).
 Turning a spreadsheet into "interactive app" may require macros, which can bind actions to editing cells & formulas.
-It's up to user whether they'd use a strict append-only log of actions, but either way Excel leaves user in control
+It's up to user whether they'd use a strict append-only log of actions, but either way Excel lets user fully edit the spreadsheet you got after invoking macros.

 # Putting it all together: Tetris